 I belong to the “internet didn’t arrive until my teenage years” generation.
 But I am glad I was able to play outside with my friends while having access to the internet.
 One thing is certain, over the years, I have moved continents (yes plural), explored different branches of creativity (photography, design & visual art) and now finally have reached a place where I feel “at home” with my online presence.

 Over the years, I have learned by doing & researching all I could about web design to gain my web design experience.
 Today, I feel confident that all the nights in front of the computer are finally paying off.
 I am able to give back to those who are less fortunate/advanced.
-That is why I have packaged all I know about wed design (incl.
-Blogger vs WordPress) into a FREE email course.
+That is why I have packaged all I know about web design (incl.
+Blogger vs WordPress) into an Online Bootcamp.

 But how did it all start and what was the journey like you may ask?
 Here are the main events between 1996 and now which taught me what I know today.

 Growing up, creative expression has always been a huge part of my daily routine and I have always been given the opportunity to express myself in various visual ways (arts & crafts, analog photography).
 I vividly recall the day we’ve got this “magic box” with a keyboard and mouse.
 And even without an internet connection, I would spend hours in front of the screen pressing buttons.
 Little did I know it was the birth of a lifelong relationship for me.
 It all evolved at such a rapid pace that before we knew it, the internet was part of daily routine.
 Computer classes were standard practice in schools in Germany.
 But it was not enough for me, so I devoted my free time to further discover the world wide web.
 With no surprise, my favorite program back then happened to be Microsoft Paint.